adder12/AntiFingerprintingExtension/README.md

 # AntiFingerprintingExtension

-Some parts of the code for this project was taken from the following:
+Some parts of the code for this project were taken from the following:

 https://github.com/maximbaz/browser-fingerprint-protector/tree/master/src